 In the same way as for other space services, an API must be prepared and submitted to the ITU for satellite networks operating in the amateur-satellite service .
 Please note that the API is encouraged to be submitted to the ITU before requesting for frequency coordination with IARU.

 Administrations authorizing space stations in the amateur-satellite service shall ensure that sufficient earth command stations are established before launch to ensure that any harmful interference caused by emissions from a station in the amateur-satellite service can be terminated immediately (see No. 25.11).

-BR would like to remind Administrations preparing an API for the amateur satellite service that, to take into account possible change in frequency bands following the frequency coordination/consultation process with IARU, avoid submitting a very narrow frequency band at the API.
-If the frequency finally selected is outside of the band filed in the API, a new API will have to be submitted.
+The BR would like to remind Administrations preparing an API for the amateur satellite service that, to take into account possible change in frequency bands following the frequency coordination/consultation process with IARU, avoid submitting a very narrow frequency band at the API.
+If the frequency finally selected is outside of the band filed in the API, a new or mod API will have to be submitted.

 · ITU-R CR/303 letter related to Amateur-satellite service